Asynchronous Load Balancing and Auto-scaling: Mean-Field Limit and Optimal Design: Asynchronous Load Balancing and Auto-scaling (ALBA)

 \subsection{System Description}

 The proposed framework, ALBA, is composed of a system of $N$ parallel {servers}, each with its own queue, that represent the nominal service capacity, i.e., the upper limit on the amount of resources that one user can have up and running at the same time\footnote{In Knative, this upper limit is specified by the \texttt{max-scale-limit} global key.}.
 In the cloud computing community, servers are also referred to as containers, cloud functions, instances or replicas.
 Public serverless computing platforms usually require to specify such limit in order to ensure service availability for other users.
 In the following, the terms servers and queues will be used interchangeably.
 A server is said \emph{warm} if turned on, \emph{cold} if turned off and \emph{initializing} if making the transition from cold to warm.
 These are the possible server states~\cite{Peeking18,Optimizing19,scaleperrequest}.
 An initializing server performs basic startup operations such as connecting to database, loading libraries, etc. This is the time to provision a new function instance.
 Only warm servers are allowed to receive jobs.
-When no cold server exists, we say that the system is saturated; in ALBA, a saturated system is not representative of the average case.
 A server is also said \emph{idle-on} if warm but not processing any job, and \emph{busy} if warm and processing some job.
 Typically, billing policies charge per number of warm and initializing servers used per time unit.

 Jobs join the system from an exogenous source to receive service.
 Upon arrival, each job is dispatched to a warm server according to some dispatching rule.
 After dispatching, each job is processed by the selected server according to the presumed scheduling discipline at that server.
 After processing, each job leaves the system.